-27.3.7 Learning and Development
+2.3.7 Learning and Development

-A. Curriculum Content and Standards

-- 1. The Group Family Child Care Home curriculum is informed by the provider's program philosophy, beliefs, best practices, and aligned to the Rhode Island Early Learning and Development Standards. - The curriculum considers the developmentally appropriate needs of all children served. - 3.
-The weekly curriculum plan must include: - A list of activities and opportunities available to children throughout the week; - b.
+- A. Curriculum Content and Standards - 1.
+The Group Family Child Care Home curriculum is informed by the provider's program philosophy, beliefs, best practices, and aligned to the Rhode Island Early Learning and Development Standards.

+- 2. The curriculum considers the developmentally appropriate needs of all children served. - 3.
+The weekly curriculum plan must include: - a.
+A list of activities and opportunities available to children throughout the week; - b.
 Materials and equipment that are needed to support activities and opportunities; and - c.
-Relevant Rhode Island Early Learning and Development Standards for Infant, Toddler, and Preschool programs.

-B. Process and Activities

-- Children must have access to a variety of experiences, activities, and opportunities. - 2.
-Staff must provide developmentally appropriate experiences and environments that go beyond routine care and supervision. - 3.
-Opportunities for moderate to vigorous physical activity (sixty (60) minutes total for a program operating for more than four (4) hours a day, and thirty (30) minutes total for a program operating for less than four (4) hours a day) must be available to children each day. - Children must be provided with space for physical activity both inside and outside. - b.
-Providers must ensure that infants have supervised tummy time every day when they are awake. - 4.
-Television or other screen time (e.g., tablet or laptop use) is: - a.
-Prohibited for children under eighteen (18) months-two (2) years old;
+Relevant Rhode Island Early Learning and Development Standards for Infant, Toddler, and Preschool programs. - B. Process and Activities - 1.
+Children must have access to a variety of experiences, activities, and opportunities. - 2.
+Staff must provide developmentally appropriate experiences and environments that go beyond routine care and supervision. - Opportunities for moderate to vigorous physical activity (sixty (60) minutes total for a program operating for more than four (4) hours a day, and thirty (30) minutes total for a program operating for less than four (4) hours a day) must be available to children each day. - 4.
+Television or other screen time is: - a.
+Prohibited for children under eighteen (18) months old; - b.

-- b.
 Prohibited during scheduled meal and snack times; - c.
-Limited to no more than thirty (30) minutes per dayweek; except in situations including: - (1) Activities (not to exceed one (1) event per month, per group) such as watching a movie, provided that alternate supervised activities remain available; and - (2) School Age children's use of electronic media or e-readers for homework, reading, or hands on learning activities. - d.
+Limited to no more than thirty (30) minutes per day; except in situations including: - Activities (not to exceed one (1) event per month, per group) such as watching a movie, provided that alternate supervised activities remain available; and - (2) School Age children's use of electronic media or e-readers for homework, reading, or hands on learning activities. - d.
 Related to planned activities; and - e.
-Age appropriate for all children in care-; and - f.
-Additional access to screen time may occur for children who have a documented care plan outlining the parameters around which the screen time is used.
-This care plan must be on site and part of the child's file.

-C. Teaching and Facilitation
+Age appropriate for all children in care. - C. Teaching and Facilitation